Capital Left

 Enter Phase 1 property and acquisition details

-Enter purchase price, property type, and ARV (After Repair Value) — the single most critical input in BRRRR.
-ARV miss at refi appraisal is the #1 BRRRR failure mode.
-Use conservative ARV estimates verified with 3+ comps, BPO, or pre-rehab appraisal.
+Enter purchase price, property type, and ARV (After Repair Value) — one of the most important inputs in BRRRR analysis.
+ARV should be supported by comparable sales and conservative valuation assumptions.
 Also set purchase closing costs.

 3